isomerpages/cpf-assa/_events/Seminar and Conferences/ASSA Sustainability Summit 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Seminar and Conferences/ASSA_Sustainability_Summit.jpg">
 </div>
-<p>Recognizing the growing impact of climate change across the ASEAN region,
+<p>Recognising the growing impact of climate change across the ASEAN region,
 ASSA, as a regional body composed of institutions whose primary mandate is social protection, acknowledges the urgent need for a unified and strengthened response.
 This summit provides a timely and crucial platform to formalise